khushboo-hub/DigitalMine/README.md

 Before running the application we need to create the needed DB tables:

     ./manage.py migrate

+or

+`We can just import the file ''myiot.sql''  into phpmyadmin`

 Now you can run the development web server: